guillp/requests_oauth2client/README.md

 Servers or APIs.
 [OAuth2Client] has several extensibility points in the form of methods like `OAuth2Client.parse_token_response()`, `OAuth2Client.on_token_error()` that implement response parsing, error handling, etc.

+Several helper classes are available in `requests_oauth2client.vendor_specific` for some AS implementations like Auth0 and Ping Federate.
+They provide easy ways to initialize an [OAuth2Client] with the appropriate endpoints, or [ApiClient] wrappers around the vendor-specific management APIs.

 ```python
 from requests_oauth2client.vendor_specific import Auth0